-Aon are more than just insurance.
-We are the only insurance broker in New Zealand that offers fully integrated, holistic risk management services to help clients identify, assess and manage existing and emerging risks.
+More than just insurance, we are the only insurance broker in New Zealand that offers fully integrated, holistic risk management services to help clients identify, assess and manage existing and emerging risks.
 We assist with the selection and implementation of appropriate risk transfer, risk retention and risk mitigation strategies and provide the right advice following a major claim.